Stamp Duty Land Tax

 Stamp Duty Land Tax (SDLT) is a transaction tax on property purchases in England.
 It is levied on the buyer at the point of sale, with marginal rates rising steeply with property value.

 Additional surcharges apply to buy-to-let properties, second homes (+5%), and purchases by non-residents (+2%).
-Wales and Scotland operate separate systems.
+Wales operates a separate system (Land Transaction Tax).

 HMRC statistics show total residential SDLT receipts of £8.6bn in 2023–24.* Of this, approximately £1.9bn came from surcharges on additional properties and non-residents, leaving ~£6.7bn from standard rates: the tax paid by ordinary home movers.